genepaul1/SOA915/README.md

   ./venv/bin/python -m pytest tests/unit

 ```
+In the repository, run this yaml file to automatically test the 4 microservices

 🌐 Frontend Usage

-The frontend is a simple HTML page (index.html) that interacts with the appointment_service.
+The frontend is a simple HTML page (index.html) that interacts with the microservices we've created in the backend.
 How to Use

-1. Start appointment_service locally or access it via its exposed NodePort (e.g. http://192.168.49.2:30002).
+1. Start all microservices locally.

+2. Go to frontend folder

-2. Open index.html in your browser (double-click or use a local web server):
+3. Open index.html in your browser (double-click or use a local web server):

 ``` bash
 # Optional: use a simple Python server
 python3 -m http.server 8080
 ```

-3. Fill out the appointment form and click Submit.
+4. Fill out the appointment form and click Submit.

   This will send a POST request to the /book endpoint.

   On success, it triggers downstream requests to billing_service and notification_service.

+5. Fill out user registration form and click Submit

+  This will send a POST request to the /register endpoint.

+  On success, it triggers downstream requests to user_service.

 4. Confirm results in:

   The UI (success or error message).

-  our terminal logs or Prometheus metrics.
+  Or on our terminal logs or Prometheus metrics.

 📊 Dashboards